Project Cost Planning

 Bottom-up and top-down planning

-The basis for cost planning is the work breakdown structure (WBS), which - broken down into the individual work packages - provides information on needed resources (human, tools & equipment, and material and the required effort.
+The basis for your project cost plan should be your work breakdown structure (WBS), which - broken down into the individual work packages or tasks - provides information on needed resources (human, tools & equipment, and material) and the estimated effort.
 If you calculate the costs for each work package based on the underlying effort, the result is what is known as "bottom-up" planning.

 However, if a detailed WBS is not yet available at the time of cost planning, "bottom-up" planning is not possible.
 In this case, you proceed the other way around and divide the available budget "top-down" among the sub-projects or work packages that have not yet been planned in detail.